ariahiro64/Nes-Padder/README.md

 # Nes-Padder
 A simple program written in d that pads nes (or other) roms so they can be used in Altra64.
+Main code by Spicy wolf and adjustments by me.

 all thats needed to make is ldc (https://github.com/ldc-developers/ldc#installation) and make